Your Directors have pleasure in presenting 27th Annual Report together with the AuditedAnnual Accounts for the year ended 31st March 2018.

 Auto Industry outlook:

-Government of India encourages foreign investment in the automobile sector andallows 100 percent FDI under the automatic route.
-Some of the major initiatives taken by theGovernment inter alia are as follows:
+The Government of India encourages foreign investment in the automobile sector andallows 100 percent FDI under the automatic route.
+Some of the recent initiatives taken bythe Government of India are -

 Tractor industry Outlook:

-The Government remains committed towards rural development and agri-mechanization acritical component in improving the state of agriculture in the country.
-Also continuedsupport towards enhancing additional irrigation penetration would reduce rainfalldependence over long term.
-This coupled with other factors such as increasing rural wagesand scarcity of farm labour is likely to aidgrowth in industry volumes over the longterm.
+The Government remains committed towards rural development and agri-mechanisation acritical component in improving the state of agriculture in the country.
+This coupled withother factors such as increasing rural wages and scarcity of farm labour is likely to aidgrowth in industry volumes over the long term.

 Crude oil prices: